 People who follow my blog know that I have often talked about Wirex since my first blog on the subject .
 It’s that cool looking debit card that allows you to spend your crypto at any location that accepts traditional debit cards.
 Any conversation about crypto that I have been engaged in I have inevitably produced my Wirex card.
 Any talk I’ve given has warranted a mention and even my second book “How to explain Bitcoin to your mum“, a book that reached Amazon’s Finance Book charts, has a whole section on the card and it’s uses.
 I have to say I felt quite honoured when Pavel Matveev, the CEO of Wirex, tweeted me a photo of my book on his desk, apparently having enjoyed reading about his company therein.

 In fact, I’ve promoted this card so often over the last year I have received several inquiries as to whether I was on the payroll!
-The answer is an emphatic ‘no’.
-I was just very passionate about a product I believed was filling the gap between crypto accumulation and real world use.
-And, in my defence, it did this pretty well.
+The answer is an emphatic ‘no’ – I’d not even used the referral links when recommending the card to people!
+I’m just very passionate about a product I believed is filling the gap between crypto accumulation and real world use.
+And, in my defence, it does this pretty well.

 Getting the email about this was unexpected, but I did complete the instructions as requested.
 Shortly afterwards, however, I received an email from Wirex telling me that my account had been blocked and to contact support.
 Intrigued, I logged in to my account and noticed that this time I had to verify the device I was using which was odd as it was the same one I always used.
 It was indeed blocked, but it also now seemed to have an extra £600 in it from a transaction I didn’t recognize.
 Who the hell is Mr Mendes? or Mr Napper?
 And why had one transferred money to me referencing the other?